Free New Jersey Records Search (Warrants, Arrests, Inmates)

 People can also search the words “New Jersey warrant search” to get results related to police departments, sheriff’s offices, and their warrant policies.
 For example, the fugitive unit at the Atlantic County Sheriff’s Office collaborates with the USMS NY/NJ Regional Fugitive Task Force to catch escapees around the state and country.

-How to Check for NJ Sex Offenders
+How To Check for New Jersey Sex Offenders

 The NJSP provides a state sex offender registry featuring Tier 2 (moderate risk) and Tier 3 (high risk) offenders.
-Upon clicking the “I agree” button, users are directed to the Sheriff Alerts website where they next click on “Search Offenders in Your Area.”
+Upon clicking the “I agree” button, users are directed to the Sheriff Alerts website, where they next click on “Search Offenders in Your Area.”

 Then, they’re taken to an ICrimeWatch site that allows them to locate an offender by address, name, compliance status, and Internet alias.
 Site visitors are welcome to sign up for email alerts, which notify them of offenders who move near their home or business.